-18B.
-(1) The Rules re Committee may make rules-

-- (a) with respect to any direction given by the Court pursuant to section 13; and - (b) to regulate the taking, identification and transport of tissue samples referred to in section 17.

-(2) In this section, "the Rules Committee" means the Rules Committee of Supreme the Court established under section 77 of the Supreme Court Act."; and
+- 18B.
+(1) The Rules Committee may make rules- - (a) with respect to any direction given by the Court pursuant to section 13; and - regulate the taking, identification and transport of tissue samples referred to section 17. - (2) In this "the Rules section, Committee" means the Rules Committee of the Supreme Court established under section 77 of the Supreme

+Court Act."; and Chap.
+4:01